-Join Wyoming Stargazing at the lawn next to the Center for the Arts this winter for our free public stargazing programs.
+Join Wyoming Stargazing at the north end of Rendezvous Park for our free public stargazing programs.
 Our astronomy educators will use one of our gigantic Dobsonian telescopes to show you planets, stars, planetary nebulae, galaxies, and more!
-We will also have several iPads with the Star Walk application installed on them so you can explore the heavens while others are looking through the telescopes.
+We will also have several smartphone adapters so you can take pictures through our telescopes and several iPads with the Star Walk application installed on them so you can explore the heavens while others are looking through the telescopes.
+Beginning in June we’ll also have some truly amazing augmented reality goggles from Universe2go that make virtual stargazing out of this world!
 Throughout the night our astronomy educators will tell you everything you want to know about the objects you are viewing.
 We can also answer all your other questions about astronomy.
 There is no need to reserve your spot in advance.
 You can come and go as you please.
 We look forward to seeing you under the stars!
 Please dress warmly.

-The programs will take place on clear Fridays from 7:30pm-9:30pm October through April.
+The programs will take place on clear Fridays from 9:30pm-11:30pm May through September.
 Feel free to show up for whatever portion of the program works for you.

-Please check out our Calendar for the next scheduled program.
+Please check out our calendar at the bottom of this page for the next scheduled program.

 These free public stargazing events have been made possible by a generous grant from the Wyoming NASA Space Grant Consortium, NASA Grant #NNX10AO95H

 Throughout the summer, Wyoming Stargazing will be offering free solar astronomy programs at the Peoples Market.
 Using our solar telescopes we'll safely show you sunspots, solar prominances, and much more.

 This summer's Market takes place every Wednesday at 4-7PM from June 14th-September 20th at the base of Snow King Mountain